remcokranenburg/engyn/README.md

 # Engyn

-Engyn will be an experimental VR graphics engine, designed to automatically tune its quality to reach a target frame rate.
+Engyn is an experimental VR graphics engine, designed to automatically tune its quality to reach a target frame rate.
 To this end, every graphical feature will be highly configurable and detailed performance breakdowns will be generated that can be used to decide how to tune the algorithms.

 Currently, you can walk around in a simple static environment with basic dynamic lighting.
 In VR-mode, your controllers are visible.
-In regular mode, the text "Hello, world!" is drawn on top in the middle of the screen.
+Auto-tuning is currently available for resolution and LOD.
+The LOD algorithm is currently a simple hack that reduces the number of objects drawn.
+A real LOD algorithm would simplify the objects.

 ## How do I run this?

 1. This program is written in Rust.
 You will need the latest nightly release, which can be obtained with [Rustup](https://rustup.rs/).
 If you're on Windows and you want VR support, choose the MSVC variant when you're installing Rust from Rustup.
+[More information about Windows](https://github.com/rust-lang-nursery/rustup.rs#working-with-rust-on-windows)

 2. Then, in the root of the project run the following:

     ```
-    cargo build
+    cargo build --release
     ```

-3. Optional: if you want VR support, you'll need to [click here][dll] to download openvr_api.dll from Valve's repository and put it next to the `engyn.exe` binary in the `target/debug/` directory.
+3. Optional: if you want VR support, you'll need to [click here][dll] to download openvr_api.dll from Valve's repository and put it next to the `engyn.exe` binary in the `target/release/` directory.

 4. Now you can run the program, like so:

     ```
-    cargo run
+    cargo run --release
     ```

 ## Troubleshooting